 Your kitchen is perhaps the main focal point of your entire home.
 The benefits of updating it can range from improving the general comfort and atmosphere of your home to potentially increasing the value of your property.

-According to a the annual Kitchen Trends study commissioned by Houzz, an online community focusing on home design, a third of homeowners actually reported living a healthier lifestyle after a kitchen renovation.
+According to a 2020 study commissioned by Houzz, an online platform for home remodeling and design, a third of homeowners actually reported living a healthier lifestyle after a kitchen renovation.
 That includes eating more fruits and vegetables as well as preparing more meals at home.

-The cost associated with a complete remodel or kitchen renovation can add up and we’ll go over the specific amounts below.
-Here is some of the key information we found within the study:
+The cost associated with a complete remodel or kitchen renovation can add up.
+We’ve got some specifics below.
+First, though, the key takeaways about kitchen remodeling:

 Major Trends in Kitchen Design